 Do Methamphetamine Users Go Through Withdrawal When They Quit Using the Drug?

 Yes, methamphetamine users suffer severe irritability, fatigue, depression, anxiety and fright, drowsiness, nausea, sweating and shaking.
 They also go through strong cravings for the drug.

 Yes, a methamphetamine addict can successfully recover from meth addiction.
 Particularly with methamphetamine addicts, it is essential to begin to replenish the addict’s body with nutrients that have been robbed by the drug use and by poor life habits.
 A drug recovery program that helps a methamphetamine addict rebuild his body as well as going through traditional drug rehab treatment is more likely to succeed in this case.
 In Narconon centers, methamphetamine addicts are started on doses of nutritional supplements specifically indicated in cases of recovery from addiction.
 Mineral drinks help soothe the irritability and anxiety of recovering meth addicts.

-The Narconon New Life Detoxification Program is a vital step for the methamphetamine addict doing the Narconon drug and alcohol rehabilitation program.
+The Narconon New Life Detoxification is a vital step for the methamphetamine addict doing the Narconon program.
 This detoxification step, employing time in a dry-heat sauna and exercise, flushes out the residual toxins that can make recovery so torturous.
 Many addicts have stated that this step reduces or even eliminates cravings for drugs.

 Given the high addictiveness of methamphetamine, it is often advisable for recovering addicts to choose residential drug rehabs that operate longer-term recovery programs.
 This would give the addicted person the time to develop the physical stamina that will support the work of building a new, drug-free life.
 Narconon programs around the world have helped methamphetamine addicts repair the damage of addiction and live lasting, sober lives again.